 We believe in a creative and enquiry based curriculum for the children who come to St Matthew’s Primary School.
 We want children to be independent learners who value knowledge and strive to fulfil their potential.

-This document will give you information about the topics in each year group and there is more information on the class pages about each term's topics.
+The document below will give you information about the topics in each year group and there is more information on the class pages about each term's topics.

 At St Matthew’s we place a high priority on reading for meaning.
 Alongside decoding, the children are taught comprehension skills to help them access the rich world that is created by reading.
 In KS1 we use Letters and Sounds to help the children with phonics as well as the mnemonics from the Jolly Phonics scheme.
-The books children take home are from a range of sources such as Oxford Reading Tree, Collins Big Cat, Discovery Heinemann and classic texts.
-We use Book Life scheme when doing Guided Reading in school.
+The books children take home are from a range of sources such as Oxford Reading Tree, Collins Big Cat, Discovery Heinemann, Booklife and classic texts.

 Creativity is encouraged in all aspects of our writing.
 Children learn to write for a variety of different purposes and audiences.
 We follow a Phased Planning sequence for writing designed to build up imagination alongside technical aspects.